 Cuesta College Collateral Branding

-When I came on board at the Marketing and Communications department at Cuesta College, their print collateral had no unified style.
-I am working to establish and standardize a brand voice, making sure all the communication materials have cohesive messaging and look-and-feel.
-As the one-and-only graphic design staff on the campus of approximately 13,000 students, my responsibility stretches from a small handout for the Student Health Center and a booklet for Student Services to Instagram graphics, magazine ads and OOH billboards.
+When I joined the Marketing and Communications department at Cuesta College, their print collateral lacked a unified style.
+I worked to establish and standardize a brand voice, ensuring all communication materials have cohesive messaging and a consistent look and feel.
+As the one-and-only graphic design staff on the campus of approximately 13,000 students, my responsibility stretched from a small handout for the Student Health Center and a booklet for Student Services to Instagram graphics, magazine ads, and OOH billboards.

 Inspired by the Faces of New York book, we started posting black and white portraits of students, faculties and staffs on Instagram.
 Eventually we decided that we’d go with this style for Outreach items, such as enrollment postcards and billboards.
 The goal is to give us a sophisticated look to convey the quality education and support we offer at Cuesta College, as well as to feature the real people on campus.